mikevdberge/sncicd-tests-run/README.md

 - **testSuiteName** - Required if testSuiteSysId is not specified.
 The name of the test suite to run.
 This value is located in the Test [sys_atf_test_suite] table.

 Environment variable should be set up in the Step 1
-- nowUsername - Username to ServiceNow instance
+- nowUsername - Username for ServiceNow Basic Authentication
-- nowPassword - Password to ServiceNow instance
+- nowPassword - Password for ServiceNow Basic Authentication
+- nowApikey - API Key for ServiceNow Authentication
 - nowInstallInstance - ServiceNow instance on which the tests are run

 # Contributing